moritzWa/moritz-digital/content/blog/communication-augmentation.md

     * A is true.
 * Consequence: Therefore, B

-As an example here is a message using the conditional argument structure that arguest to remove a certain feature as part of an onboarding.
+As an example, here is a message using the conditional argument structure that argues for removing a particular feature as part of a user onboarding.

-* If we remove complex, low-value features from the onboarding we will reduce user churn,
+* If we remove complex, low-value features from the onboarding, we will reduce user churn,
 * Feature X is a complex, low-value feature.
 * Therefore, removing feature X from the onboarding will reduce users' churn.